Antigonish Movement: Legacy

 Antigonish-style study clubs, unlike traditional seminars or workshops, require all members to collectively manage a group process even before they launch a co-operative.
 Members can take a hard look at each other's capabilities and weigh their collective prospects with a clear head while they learn the skills they need to launch community ventures.

 By the end of World War II a series of leaders from Friedrich Wilhelm Raiffeisen to Edward Filene to Alphonse Desjardins to Moses Coady had shown that cooperative movements could reach and empower poor populations in a way that deepened the economic gains of capitalism while alleviating some of its undesirable social effects.
 This prepared the way for a wave of 'anti-communist' co-operative development led by the US government in the developing world in the 1940-1960s.
 For precisely the reasons just noted, however, the results of this 'state-led' credit union development were mixed at best.

 The philosophy and techniques of Antigonish anticipated some of the key ideas of rural development, including the emancipatory pedagogy of Paulo Freire, and the philosophy of Robert Chambers/participatory rural assessment.
 However, the Antigonish approach runs into significant problems in oral communities and those with anti-democratic traditions.
 This has limited the replicability of the movement, and led to significant offshoots, such as the self-help group movement in India, village banking and the ASCA movement in parts of Africa.

-In our current times, Coady International Institute has continued to promote and support people owned institutions around the world through its leadership programs.
-The idea of 'collectives' managing their finances or enterprises have taken many new shapes in modern times.
-Self-Help Groups (SHGs) - small group of 10-20 members, mostly women, have become very popular and wide spread particularly in India but also elsewhere with an estimated 110 million members; while another similar small group managed system called Village Savings and Loan Association (VSLAs) have become popular particularly across the continent of Africa with over 10 million members.
-These small groups managed and governed financial services are similar in idea to the Study Clubs of Antigonish movement, and avoid the possible negative outcomes of Credit Unions becoming more corporate and moving away from members' active participation and control.
-These small group models are particularly popular among women, perhaps as they face barriers in joining even the local cooperatives with men as dominant members.
-These informal groups have become immensely popular, often coming together to form 'federations' for greater collective bargaining power and reaching economies of scale, essentially becoming and behaving like formal cooperative.
+Through its leadership programs, Coady International Institute continues to promote and support people-owned institutions around the world.
+The idea of 'collectives' managing their finances or enterprises has taken many new shapes in modern times.

+Self-Help Groups (SHGs) are small groups each consisting of 10-20 members, mostly women.
+SHGs are popular and widespread particularly in India with an estimated 110 million members; another similar small group, managed system?
+Village Savings and Loan Association (VSLAs) have become popular particularly across Africa with over 10 million members.
+These small group-managed and governed financial services are similar in idea to the Study Clubs of Antigonish movement, and avoid possible negative outcomes of Credit Unions becoming more corporate and moving away from members' active participation and control.
+These small group models are popular among women, perhaps as they face barriers in joining even the local cooperatives with men as dominant members.
+These informal groups have become popular, often coming together to form 'federations' for greater collective bargaining power and reaching economies of scale, essentially becoming and behaving like formal cooperatives.